respectevery01/origin/docs/en/index.md

       link: en/about

 features:
-  - title: Waldoz
+  - title: More
-    details: An interstellar epic.
+    details: ...
-  - title: Forward Pass
+  - title: More
-    details: A prequel to The Waldos.
+    details: ...
   - title: More
     details: Soon...
 ---